Willowmay/Energy-Consumption/README.md

 2) What is the trend of Fuelwood consumption by Canada from 1800 -2000?
 3) What percentage of human power in total energy consumption are used average in this time period for each country?
 4) What is the coal consumption trend from 1800 in Spain?

+All above questions have been solved in main_code file.
+We used R as analytic tool to do the data cleaning and analysis work.
+Feel free to check out!